Pretérito Pluscuamperfecto de Subjuntivo - Spanish RPG Grammar

 Example:

-Dudaba que hubiera estudiado antes del examen.
+Dudaba que hubiera/hubiese estudiado antes del examen.

 (I doubted he had studied before the exam.)